Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Managers have a performance appraisal process to monitor the results of the development

-If employees are unmotivated and management does not listen to their suggestions,
+If employees are unmotivated and management does not listen to their suggestions, then undergoing a training program for the employees may be a valid human resource management process that would improve the qualiuty of the